salilbhadauria/scorpious/README.md

     * CUSTOMER_KEY - the DC/OS enterprise key
     * DCOS_USERNAME - the username you'd like to use to login to the DC/OS cluster
     * DCOS_PASSWORD - the password you'd like to use to login to the DC/OS cluster
+5. Run "docker pull deepcortex/scorpius-deploymnet:TAG" repalcing tag with the correct image tag.
-5. Run the following docker command replacing /path/to/environments with the path to the environments directory you created in step 1 and TAG with the correct version of the docker image.
+6. Run the following docker command replacing /path/to/environments with the path to the environments directory you created in step 1 and TAG with the correct version of the docker image.

     ```bash
     docker run \
-      -v ~/Desktop/auto-deployment/environments:/path/to/environments \
+      -v /path/to/environments:/opt/deploy/environments \
       -e CONFIG=${CONFIG_FILE} \
       -e AWS_ACCESS_KEY_ID=${AWS_ACCESS_KEY_ID} \
       -e AWS_SECRET_ACCESS_KEY=${AWS_SECRET_ACCESS_KEY} \